ennulife/ennulifeassessments/IMPLEMENTATION_ROADMAP_2025.md

 # ENNU Life Implementation Roadmap (Updated: July 2025)

-This document outlines the development roadmap for the ENNU Life Assessment Plugin, reflecting the current state of the project after the major refactoring and stabilization in version 24.13.0.
+This document reflects the current state of the plugin at **v26.0.54**, after the modular-config refactor, Health Dossier launch, and Admin Health Dashboard completion.

 ---